Chapter 6 : Ultimatum

 “And what if he comes back?
 What if he comes back to see that we’ve all moved on?
 That we’ve forgotten about him?!”

 “We can never forget!
 No one will ever forget.
-But it’s part of the grieving process.
+I'm not trying to sound like a horrible person but I believe moving on is part of the grieving process.
 It’s life, Harry.
-We loose people – “
+We lose people – “

 “Don’t you think I understand that?
 I lost my parents.
 I lost Sirius.
 Dumbledore, Dobby.
 Lupin.
 Tonks.
 Fred.
 I’ve lost so many people because they died and there was nothing I could do.
 But Ron is not dead.
 I know he’s not.
 I can’t rest until we find him!”
 Harry exclaimed, punching his hand against the wall.
 He was breathing hard.
 “Shit.
 We’re falling apart.
 We’re never going to agree on this.
 But I can’t stop.
 I can’t make you understand.
 But I can’t stop,” Harry said quietly.
 He sank down against the wall.